By Jim Kimble / Published April 13, 2023

 The goal here is to determine what indoor antennas should work best for the largest number of people.
 Keep in mind: indoor antennas have significant limitations compared to outdoor antennas.
 Yet even a rudimentary homemade antenna can be powerful and help many people get free TV.

-Indoor TV antennas that were tested
+Which indoor TV antennas were tested?

-- Amazon Basics Ultra Thin Indoor Antenna
+- AmazonBasics Ultra Thin Indoor Antenna

-- Antop Smartpass Amplified Indoor Antenna
+- Antop Paper Thin Smartpass Amplified Indoor Antenna

 - ClearStream Eclipse